'Women Rising': Activists, political hopefuls gather at 4th Dubuque Women's March

-The fourth annual Dubuque Women’s March today brought dozens of mostly progressive locals, political candidates and community advocates together to plot the future while learning from the past.
+The fourth annual Dubuque Women’s March on Saturday brought dozens of mostly progressive locals, political candidates and community advocates together to plot the future while learning from the past.

 The local iteration of the march launched alongside a national movement that arose following the election of Republican President Donald Trump.
 Each year, organizers gather to promote issues of local and national relevance.